-Statement Description acl Assigns a symbolic name to an address match list.
-Assigns a symbolic name to an address match list. allow-new-zones Controls the ability to add zones at runtime via rndc addzone. allow-recursion-on Succifier which lead addresses and accord managing Specifies which local addresses can accept recursive queries. automatic-interface-scan Controls the outernatic recomming of network interfaces Controls the automatic rescanning of network interfaces when addresses are added or removed. bogus Allows a remote server to be ignored.
-Allows a tenioù server to be ignorea. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi- cates. cert-file Specifies the path to a file containing the TLS certificate for a connection. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients-per-query Sets the initial minimum number of simultaneous recur- sive clients accepted by the server for any given query be- fore the server drops additional clients. controls Specifies control channels to be used to manage the server Specifies control channels to be used to manage the name server. cookie-algorithm Sets the algorithm to be used when generating a server cookie. cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
+Statement Description

+acl

+Assigns a symbolic name to an address match list.

+allow-new-zones

+Controls the ability to add zones at runtime via rndc

+addzone.

+allow-recursion-on

+Specifies which local addresses can accept recursive queries.

+queries.

+automatic-interface-scan

+Controls the automatic rescanning of network interfaces when addresses are added or removed.

+which addresses are added of removed.

+bogus

+Allows a remote server to be ignored.

+ca-file

+Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi-

+cates.

+cert-file Specifies the path to a file containing the TLS cortificate

+Specifies the path to a file containing the TLS certificate for a connection.

+check-names Restricts the character set and syntax of certain domain

+names in primary files and/or DNS responses received

+from the network.

+diante par avany

+clients-per-query Sets the initial minimum number of simultaneous recur-

+sive clients accepted by the server for any given query be-

+fore the server drops additional clients.

+controls

+Specifies control channels to be used to manage the name

+server.

+cookie-algorithm

+Sets the algorithm to be used when generating a server

+cookie.

+cookie-secret

+Specifies a shared secret used for generating and verifying

+EDNS COOKIE options within an anycast cluster.

+continuos en poyt pago

-Statement Description dhparam-file unpurum juc Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic. dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next page
+Statement Description dhparam-file ¥ 5 Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for $dns64$ zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 ( RFC 2671 ) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next nage